-I Target or guide prices (except for pigmeat, basic price: tobacco, intervention price: truit and vegetables, purchase price; converted into nauonal currency of reference to the representance active target or the start of the marketing year.
+1Target or guide prices (except for pigmeat, basic price; tobacco, intervention price; fruit and vegetables, purchase price) converted into national currency by reference to the representative rates at the start of the marketing year.
 The average rates per Member State and for the Community have been calculated on the basis of the change in the common prices per product, weighted according to the relative importance of the products in final production (average 1974/75/76).

-Including the price increases resulting from accession.
-Weighted on the basis of the relative importance of the final agricultural production of the various Member States in the Community (average 1974/75/76).
-Prices in nominal terms adjusted for inflation (GDP price deflator).
+2Including the price increases resulting from accession.

+$^{^{3}}$ Weighted on the basis of the relative importance of the final agricultural production of the various Member States in the Community (average 1974/75/76).

+4Prices in nominal terms corrected for inflation (implicit price of the Gross Domestic Product).